nikbearbrown/branding-and-ai/chapters/09-visual-identity-systems.md

 **This chapter adds:** a visual identity system plus a coherence-and-accessibility QA pass.
 **Madison recipes:** [`madison-brand-consistency-contradiction-checker`](../madison/recipes/madison-brand-consistency-contradiction-checker.md), [`madison-qa-accessibility-audit`](../madison/recipes/madison-qa-accessibility-audit.md)

-> Design without strategy is the Pepsi document; the system is both present (this chapter's thesis).
+> Design without strategy is the Pepsi document; the system requires both (this chapter's thesis).
 You make the design calls; Madison audits for contradiction and accessibility; you decide what to fix.

 ### Exercise 1 — When to Use AI
 - *Tabulate your visual system's six components into a spec sheet.* **Why it works:** reformatting.